zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

 <span id="templates"></span>
 ## Task 4: Creating Instance Templates

-Create _instance templates_, which are the compute workloads that are created in instance groups, either manually or automatically when GCE detects a failure.
+Create _instance templates_.
+They are the compute workloads in instance groups.
+These are created manually or automatically when GCE detects a failure.

 <span id="templates-app-1"></span>
 ### Creating the First Application Instance Template